 Q: How does Amazon SES help ensure reliable email delivery?

-For high email deliverability, Amazon SES uses content filtering technologies to scan a business' outgoing email messages to help ensure that the content meets ISP standards.
-To help businesses further improve the quality of email communications with their customers, Amazon SES provides a built-in feedback loop, which includes notifications of bounces, failed and successful delivery attempts, and spam complaints.
+For high email deliverability, Amazon SES uses content filtering technologies to scan a business's outgoing email messages to help ensure that the content meets ISP standards.
+To help businesses further improve the quality of email communications with their customers, Amazon SES provides a built-in feedback loop that includes bounce, complaint, and delivery notifications.

 Q: What prevents Amazon SES users from sending spam?